 “While every other product line experienced positive growth in the third quarter, universal life sales were hampered by sustained low interest rates, a volatile investment environment and increased reserve requirements introduced in 2013,” said Ashley Durham, senior analyst, LIMRA insurance Research.
-“We anticipate universal life sales to continue to decline through the fourth quarter.”
+“We expect universal life sales to continue to fall into the fourth quarter.”

-LIMRA is a worldwide research, consulting and professional organization, is the trusted source of industry knowledge, helping more than 850 insurance and financial service companies in 64 countries increase their marketing and distribution effectiveness.
+LIMRA is a global research, consulting, and professional organization that helps more than 850 insurance and financial service companies in 64 countries improve their marketing and distribution effectiveness.

-According to LIMRA, universal life (UL) new annualized premiums fell 8 percent in the third quarter, resulting in a 1 percent increase year-to-date.
-A 31 percent drop in lifetime guarantee UL premium and a 98 percent plunge in term UL premium were the key drivers of the decline.
+According to LIMRA, new annualized universal life (UL) premiums fell 8% in the third quarter, resulting in a 1% year-to-date increase.
+The key drivers of the decline were a 31% drop in lifetime guarantee UL premium and a 98% drop in term UL premium.

-Indexed UL (IUL) premium increased 10 percent in the third quarter and 18 percent for the first three quarters of the year.
-IUL market share represented a record 35 percent of UL premium and 13 percent of total individual life insurance new annualized premiums – its highest level.
+Indexed UL (IUL) premiums rose 10% in the third quarter and 18% in the first three quarters of the year.
+IUL market share reached a new high of 35 percent of UL premium and 13 percent of total individual life insurance new annualized premiums.

-Whole Life (WL) new annualized premium rose 2 percent in the third quarter, which is weaker than recent quarters.
-However, it is the 17th consecutive quarter of positive growth.
-For the first three quarters of 2013, WL improved more than 5 percent, compared with prior years.
+Whole Life (WL) new annualized premiums increased by 2% in the third quarter, which was lower than in previous quarters.
+It is, however, the 17th consecutive quarter of positive growth.
+When compared to previous years, WL improved by more than 5% in the first three quarters of 2013.

-WL policy count was flat in the third quarter, resulting in a 2 percent decline year-to-date.
+The WL policy count was flat in the third quarter, resulting in a 2% year-to-date decline.

-Term new annualized premiums grew 5 percent in the third quarter, improving 4 percent year-to-date.
-Like last quarter, most of the growth is due to companies discontinuing Term UL and reintroducing traditional term products and those with specific initiatives to increase term sales.
+Term new annualized premiums increased by 5% in the third quarter, improving by 4% year to date.
+The majority of the growth, as in the previous quarter, is due to companies discontinuing Term UL and reintroducing traditional term products, as well as those with specific initiatives to increase term sales.

-Term policy count was flat in the third quarter, compared with prior years, resulting in 2 percent growth for the first nine months of 2013.
+When compared to previous years, term policy count was flat in the third quarter, resulting in a 2% increase for the first nine months of 2013.